play14team/play14-api/bootstrap/md/games/airplane-factory.md

 #### SETUP
 Create groups of 4 people.

-Line them up and have them fold paper planes in a chain.
+#### PLAY

-### TODO
+Line them up and have them fold paper planes in a chain, following this [folding model](http://www.shmula.com/paper-airplane-game-pull-systems-push-systems/8280/).

-Provide more details
+Measure cycle time and lead time.